flutter/website/src/release/breaking-changes/context-menus.md

 Context menus, or text selection toolbars, are the menus that show up when long pressing or right clicking on text in Flutter, and they show options like Cut, Copy, Paste, and Select all.
-Previously, it was only possible to narrowly customize them using `ToolbarOptions` and TextSelectionControls.
+Previously, it was only possible to narrowly customize them using `ToolbarOptions` and `TextSelectionControls`.
 Now, they have been made composable using widgets, just like everything else in Flutter, and the specific configuration parameters have been deprecated.

 ## Context
-Previously, it was possible to disable buttons from the context menus using TextSelectionControls, but any customization beyond that required copying and editing hundreds of lines of custom classes in the framework.
+Previously, it was possible to disable buttons from the context menus using `TextSelectionControls`, but any customization beyond that required copying and editing hundreds of lines of custom classes in the framework.
 Now, all of this has been replaced by a simple builder function, `contextMenuBuilder`, which allows any Flutter widget to be used as a context menu.